 7. Both the AIoT device and the core network function generate a new TempID according to the TempID derivation function for later use.
 The freshness parameter will be used in both sides.

-Editor’s Note: How to deal with the TempID synchronization issue is FFS.

-Editor’s Note: The corenetwork NF needs to be specified.
+Editor’s Note: whether the acknowledgement message needs to be protected is FFS.

 TempID derivation function